Laparoscopic Surgery in Hyderabad

 - Long-standing abdominal pain or discomfort

-- Diagnosed gastrointestinal or pelvic condition requiring surgery
+- Diagnosed gastrointestinal, colorectal or pelvic condition requiring surgery

 - Looking for a minimal-scar alternative to open surgery